 When Should You Worry About Leg Cramps?

 What causes those pesky cramps and when are they dangerous?
-The House Call Doctor is in.
+When should you worry about leg cramps, charlie horses, and muscle spasms?
+The House Call Doctor takes on leg cramps.

 Page 1 of 3